 It was early 1978 when Simon Peter Nelson brutally murdered his six children with a hunting knife and a rubber mallet.
-Aged twelve to three, he beat each of his progeny in their sleep before stabbing them to death.
+He beat each of his progeny (aged 12-3) in their sleep before stabbing them to death.
 (Or, at least the ones who didn’t wake up from the ruckus caused by their siblings’ grisly demise.
 Nelson claims that they were all asleep when he began their individual attacks, but I just can’t fathom the possibility.)

 The intended victim was Nelson’s wife Ann, whose attorney had called Peter that day to notify him that she was filing for divorce.
 In his rage over the breakup, he decided the best way to get her back was by killing their kids and their dog Pretzel who got the least of it, dying from a single slash to the throat.

 Reports detailed Nelson said he “snapped” just like the people on that show on Oxygen.
 This particular snap lasted long enough for him to violently beat and stab his 6 children in multiple bedrooms of their Rockford, Illinois family home along with the Schnauzer.
 (My guess is that Charlie the cat, being a cat, probably peaced the fuck out when he saw what was going down, which is why he remained the only survivor in the house.)

 After the slaughter, Nelson’s snap continued for an additional 2-hour drive across state lines to the Ramada Inn in Milwaukee, Wisconsin, where Ann was staying.
 After hotel security were notified of a disturbance, they contacted the Milwaukee police who found Peter beating Ann in her bathroom.